368th Military Intelligence Battalion (United States)

 On order, the 368th Military Intelligence Battalion provides well trained and equipped soldiers who conduct many counterintelligence activities, to meet the operational intelligence requirements of Combatant Commands and the United States Intelligence Community.
 Their mission is to provide intelligence and electronic warfare (IEW) operations support for the 501st Military Intelligence Brigade in support of the Korean Theater.
 In peacetime, the battalion provides global Human Intelligence (HUMINT), Signals Intelligence (SIGINT), and Imagery Intelligence (IMINT) support to Army operations.

+Organization

+The battalion is a subordinate unit of the US Army Reserve's 259th Military Intelligence Brigade (Expeditionary).
+As of January 2026 the battalion consists of the following units: